 Many people believe that they will never get breast cancer – the old thought “it will never happen to me” – but it is one of the most common kinds of cancer (gentlemen be aware, you’re also susceptible – although at a lower risk).
-Make sure you do your best to guard against breast cancer – read on for tips on what you can do to prevent its manifestation.
+Make sure you do your best to guard against breast cancer – read on for tips on how to prevent breast cancer.

 The main cause of breast cancer is high oestrogen levels, but there are also some other factors that may stimulate the process of getting this terrible disease.
 Although we think we might not have any control over this disease, there are a lot of things we can do to prevent it!